binig/jag-dao/README.md

 ===
 Simple implementation of the Generic DAO pattern based on Interfaces annotation Spring and Hibernate

-can be found on the repo http://bin2.org/archiva/repository/publicRelease/ and the maven site is available here http://jag-dao.bin2.org/

 add this dependency to your project